debops/debops/docs/ansible/roles/docker_service/getting-started.rst

 ``role::docker_service``
   Main role tag, should be used in the playbook to execute all of the role tasks as well as role dependencies.
+Also selects :ref:`debops.ferm` so ``published_ports`` firewall rules are reconciled.

 ``role::docker_service:config``
   Tasks related to creating persistent data directories, generating